stdio2016/pfann/readme.md

 ### Microphone impulse response dataset

-Go to http://micirp.blogspot.com/ , and download files to a folder named "micirp".
+Go to http://micirp.blogspot.com/ , and download files to `/path/to/micirp`.
 Then run the commands:

 ```
 python tools/listaudio.py --folder /path/to/micirp --out lists/micirp.csv